IBON forum: Worsening global crises, social unrest in 2013

 ‘Global campaigns must give broader shape to people’s resistance worldwide’

-“Even the United Nations now sees the risk of a synchronized global economic downturn in 2013-2014.”
-This was one of the more interesting messages presented at a recent forum on international trends and prospects held in the University of the Philippines Diliman.
-Some 100 people, mostly representing people's organisations and academic institutions, attended the January 16 forum.
+QUEZON CITY, PHILIPPINES—“Even the United Nations now sees the risk of a synchronized global economic downturn in 2013-2014.”
+This was one of the more interesting messages presented at a recent forum on international trends and prospects at the College of Mass Communications Auditorium, University of the Philippines Diliman.